 1. On the File menu, point to New, then Design Center, then select the media type, and then click Queue Processing Workflow.
 2. Under Workflow, do the following: - In the Name box, type a unique name for the queue processing workflow.
 The name appears on the tab in the Design Editor when you open the workflow diagram. - In the Description box, type a description for the queue processing workflow.
 The description should include the purpose of the workflow.
 3. For a voice queue processing workflow only, click the Override tab and configure the Call Director override settings for the workflow, if required.
-See [Section 9.4.1, "Overriding the default Call Director settings", on page 207](#).
+See [Section 9.4.1, "Overriding the default Call Director settings", on page 173](#).
 4. Click OK.
 The application saves the new workflow and gives it a status of Incomplete.
 5. In the right pane, double-click the new workflow.
 A workflow diagram appears in the Design Editor with a Start component.
 6. Create the components for the queue processing workflow, as required.
 7. Add components to the workflow diagram.
-8. Connect the components.
-9. On the File menu, click Save.